 - Non-dilutive funding to support clinical advancement of XOMA 358 in a streamlined manner

 - Significantly reduced operating expense structure going forward

 - Jim Neal named Chief Executive Officer and joins the Board of Directors, replacing John Varian who retires but remains a member of the Board of Directors

 BERKELEY, Calif., Dec.
-21, 2016 (GLOBE NEWSWIRE) -- XOMA Corporation (Nasdaq: XOMA), a leader in the discovery and development of therapeutic antibodies, today announced several corporate actions to further streamline its operations to focus on XOMA 358 clinical development, monetize non-core assets, and strengthen its balance sheet.
+21, 2016 -- XOMA Corporation (Nasdaq: XOMA), a leader in the discovery and development of therapeutic antibodies, today announced several corporate actions to further streamline its operations to focus on XOMA 358 clinical development, monetize non-core assets, and strengthen its balance sheet.

 "With this transaction, we have generated $83 million in non-dilutive liquidity since October 2015," said Jim Neal, newly appointed Chief Executive Officer and Director of XOMA.
 "HealthCare Royalty Partners ("HCR") has an established history of supporting the biotechnology industry.
 They provide companies with the opportunity to realize value in non-core assets without diluting equity shareholders.
 Two royalty agreements from XOMA's extensive portfolio of licensed assets particularly attracted HCR's interest.
 XOMA's scientific discoveries have served us well, financing our clinical development over the past two years."